sonatype-nexus-community/bbash/README.md

 Please note that `make docker` will also increment the version number of this build and create a commit for this change.

 ### Viewing log files in AWS (for newer users)
-* For Sonatype employees make sure to Switch Roles to innovations-sandbox: https://docs.sonatype.com/display/SRE/AWS+Innovation+Sandbox.
+* For Sonatype employees make sure to Switch Roles to [innovations-sandbox](https://docs.sonatype.com/display/SRE/AWS+Innovation+Sandbox).
 Under main menu select "Switch Roles".
 Enter account number (12 digits) and role (ie admin).
 Please note that if using a Mac you may need to be on Safari browser for this to work.

-In AWS console search CloudWatch.
+In AWS console search for "CloudWatch".

 From CloudWatch navigate to logs -> log groups -> bug-bash-cloudwatch-lergs.